michael-spengler/food/README.md

 # Food Module

-Deno module for food lovers.
 This module leverages data from https://world.openfoodfacts.org/ and more providers about to come.
-Feel free to add recipes etc.

 ## Usage example for your code